StockSharp/doc/en/topics/designer/quick_start.md

 ![Designer Quick start 02](../../images/designer_quick_start_02.png)

 After obtaining the historical data, choose one of the demonstration strategies.
 Double\-click the [Schemas](user_interface/schemas.md) panel in the **Strategy** folder selects the **SMA** strategy example, after that the Sma tab appears in the workspace.
-After switching to the strategy, in the bar the **Emulation** tab will automatically open, which contains the main elements for strategy creation, debugging, strategy testing ([Strategies](strategies/using_visual_designer.md), [Getting started](backtesting/getting_started.md))
+After switching to the strategy, in the bar, the **Emulation** tab will automatically open, which contains the main elements for strategy creation, debugging, and testing ([Strategies](strategies/using_visual_designer.md), [Getting started](backtesting/getting_started.md))

 ![Designer Quick start 03](../../images/designer_quick_start_03.png)